 |

-This is the Blue
+This is The Blue

 Hole, described by early explorers and travelers as a "fountain spring", gushing water many feet in the air.
 John Russell Bartlett described this chasm in 1850: